Join The STAMPede

-Working with the 96 Elephants Campaign, the Saint Louis Zoo is asking the public to help African elephants in the wild by telling members of Congress who represent the Metropolitan St. Louis Region to ban the sale of ivory and ivory products in the United States.
+Working with the 96 Elephants Campaign and the Wildlife Conservation Society, the Saint Louis Zoo is asking the public to help African elephants in the wild by telling members of Congress who represent the Metropolitan St. Louis Region to ban the sale of ivory (tusks) and ivory products in the United States.

 The public can join the Zoo in its fight to save elephants by adding their names to an online petition at www.96elephants.org.
 Signatures will be sent to the region's elected officials in Washington, D. C.

 Stronger federal regulation can't stop ivory sales that stay within state borders.
-That's why zoos across the nation are asking children to send drawings and letters to their state governors to encourage a state ban on the sale of ivory.
-The Saint Louis Zoo delivered more than 1,700 elephant drawings and letters from children to Missouri Governor Nixon's office in August, 2014.
+That's why zoos across the nation are also asking people to send drawings and letters to their state governors to encourage a state ban on the sale of ivory.

 Ivory Trade Kills Elephants

 The illegal ivory trade is pushing elephants to the brink of extinction.
-In 2013 alone, 35,000 African elephants were killed for their ivory.
+Each year, 35,000 African elephants are killed for their ivory.
 No species can withstand this kind of loss and survive.
 We care for Asian elephants at our Zoo.
 In the wild, Asian elephants are also under siege.
 There are fewer than 50,000 left.

 Behind the Name: 96 Elephants